scaleoutsystems/fedn/docs/quickstart.rst

 - :ref:`projects-label`

 You can also dive into the architecture overview to learn more about how FEDn is designed and works under the hood:

 - :ref:`architecture-label`

+For developers looking to cutomize FEDn and develop own aggregators, check out the local development guide.
+This page also has instructions for using Docker to run clients:

+- :ref:`developer-label`